 We expect further EUR covered bond issuance in 2016, with perhaps two benchmark bonds and will in addition consider other currencies for covered bond issuance.

 Chart 2: Outstanding SpareBank 1 Boligkreditt covered bonds as of year-end, by currency:

-2014 saw an increase in the real estate market national residential index of 8.1%, but this should be seen in context with 2013 when prices declined 0.5% on average.
+2015 saw an increase in the real estate market national residential index of 5.1%.

 Chart 3: Twelve month growth rate of the residential real estate price index for Norway